 A full list of all species recorded during fieldwork visits to Ballydangan South in 2015 and 2016, and on Knock Bog in 2016, is presented in Annex 1.
+Additional data for certain species was also collected during 2017.
 These data are not necessarily collected systematically (the larger sites that took longer to survey will have more records than the smaller sites that could be surveyed more quickly), and also do not comment on the relative abundance or scarcity of species at each site, nor on whether birds were breeding or simply passing though.
 Nevertheless, these data do illustrate some of the bird communities present, and offer an indication to the value of habitats that may be present.